ZOulhadj/VulkanStarter/README.md

 * Your system must also be compatible with Vulkan

 ### Dependencies
-It's assumed that you understand how to compile the GLFW library for your specific platform if not then refer to GLFW's documentation.
-Then create a folder called ```Dependencies``` within the root folder and place the GLFW library inside that folder.
+It's assumed that you understand how to compile the GLFW library for your specific platform.
+If not, then refer to GLFW's documentation.
+Create a folder called ```Dependencies``` within the root folder and place the GLFW library inside that folder.
 To know exactly the paths required please take a look the the ```premake5.lua``` file which has all the project configuration settings.

-*Important note*: Once the Vulkan SDK is installed on your system, make sure to edit the paths to corrct Vulkan SDK directory within the ```premake5.lua``` configuration file and the ```CompileShaders.sh``` file.
+*Important note*: Once the Vulkan SDK is installed on your system, make sure to edit the paths to the correct Vulkan SDK directory within the ```premake5.lua``` configuration file and the ```CompileShaders.sh``` file.

 ## Building